accudo-labs/accudo-core/crates/accudo-crypto/README.md

 - **X25519** key exchange
   + Based on the [x25519-dalek](https://docs.rs/x25519-dalek) crate
   + Used in our implementation of the [Noise Protocol Framework](http://www.noiseprotocol.org/)
+- **PQ abstraction layer** under `pq/`
+  + Defines algorithm-agnostic traits and registries so Dilithium/Kyber style primitives can coexist with classical curves during migration
+  + Enable the optional `pq-dilithium` feature to experiment with Dilithium3 signing and verification adapters

+## Post-Quantum Posture

+Dilithium3 support and the lattice-augmented hash are now compiled in by default;
+callers do not need to toggle any feature flags.
+Classical-only execution paths have been removed from this crate.

 ## Traits for safer cryptography implementation